 The analytical package may include photographs, x-rays, videotapes, and compact disks to illustrate labeling, to assist in describing the product, or to show an analytical finding.
 Because the size of an object may not be evident from the photograph or photocopy, it is important to include a ruler along with the object in the picture.
 When providing a photocopy with an enlargement or reduction, indicate the percent enlargement or reduction on the photocopy or mounting sheet.
 Photographs, x-rays, videotapes, and compact disks should include sample identification, date, and initials, where applicable.

-Laboratory analysts enter analytical findings and observations following the analysis, and supervisors will enter their conclusions and sample classification codes following reviews in accordance with the FACTS Manual.
-Laboratory personnel will make every effort possible to ensure that they accurately enter the sample information, analytical findings, and conclusions entered into FACTS are accurate, and that errors are corrected as quickly as possible.
+Laboratory analysts enter analytical findings and observations following the analysis, and supervisors will enter their conclusions and sample classification codes following reviews in accordance with the FACTS or LIMS Manual.
+Laboratory personnel will make every effort possible to ensure that they accurately enter the sample information, analytical findings, and conclusions entered into FACTS or LIMS are accurate, and that errors are corrected as quickly as possible.

 Analysts electing to do so, may keep bound notebooks to record non-sample specific data and observations.
 Sample-specific data and observations are recorded on the worksheets.
 The notebook is not to contain data, observations, and results applicable to identified samples.
 Keep in mind that sample background and other supporting information that may be contained in a notebook can be used as evidence in litigation.

 When an analyst elects to keep a notebook, it is bound and the pages are hand-numbered or preprinted with numbers.
 Examples of the data that may be recorded in a notebook include the following: